rkwright/Perrault/README.md

 ### BasinTopo
 The object that constructs the actual topography.
 The BasinTopo object takes the Maze and the GeoCells and walks the basin to determine the height of the channels and interfluves.

-### Catchment
-The Catchment objects takes the Maze and GeoCell arrays and generates all the parameters and structures for the stream network.

 ## Data